Myopia Management

 Earlier intervention = better outcomes

-• Managing myopia early can reduce the final prescription and lower long-term health risks.
+Managing myopia early can lower the chance of your prescription progressing to high myopia, and help protect against long-term health risks.

 MiSight® 1 day contact lenses